Germany: Defense Ministry investigates threatening video from supposed soldier | DW | 30.12.2021

 An investigation is underway after a man claiming to be a Bundeswehr soldier made threats against the state.
 He opposed rules requiring that soldiers and care workers be vaccinated.

-Germany's Defense Ministry released a statement on Thursday after a video appearing to show a German soldier making a threat against the government was widely shared on social media.
+The Defense Ministry released a statement on Thursday after a video that appeared to show a German soldier making a threat against the government was widely shared on social media.

 "A video of a supposed soldier, which has been shared here a lot, is currently circulating online," the ministry wrote on Twitter.
 "It contains threats against the rule of law that are unacceptable.
 The consequences are already being examined," it added.